actes2/zappos_project/README.md

 > *probably ~~a~~ coffee break somewhere in here!* -> many coffees later

   - ~~Get SAML up and running.
-(Maybe we'll keep the simple login for easy Admin Access in this context)~~ * no saml or oauth due to lack of a familiar identity provider in this scenario ( If I had a private enterprise grade azure tenant or AWS instance that'd be a different story ) *
+(Maybe we'll keep the simple login for easy Admin Access in this context)~~ * no saml or oauth due to lack of a familiar third-party identity provider in this scenario ( If I had a private enterprise grade azure tenant or AWS instance that'd be a different story ) *

-  * Dockerize/containerize our application!
+  * ~~Dockerize/containerize our application!~~
-      - Make an ubuntu container that 'hands off' installs everything we need to run our application (including deps)!
+      - ~~Make an ubuntu container that 'hands off' installs everything we need to run our application (including deps)!~~
-      - To make it more convenient pipe and source our configuration from this public repo!
+      - ~~To make it more convenient pipe and source our configuration from this public repo!~~
-      - Include a start-up BASH script that assembles our server configurations, creates our locations for things and executes on-run-time with PORT params with the default value being 80 (Most relevant)
+      - ~~Include a start-up BASH script that assembles our server configurations, creates our locations for things and executes on-run-time with PORT params with the default value being 80 (Most relevant)~~
-      - Passthrough PORT through localhost:PORT in our configuration so that even on localized systems this container leverages the hosts network
+      - ~~Passthrough PORT through localhost:PORT in our configuration so that even on localized systems this container leverages the hosts network~~
-  * Deployment script for docker
+  * ~~Deployment script for docker~~

-  * AWS CDK deployment script
+  * ~~AWS CDK deployment script~~ -> Due to time constraints this part of the project had to be cut; that said I did still deploy the application to its own EC2 instance which is similar without auto-deployment.
-      - Begin construction on the AWS CDK deployment script post Docker Container assembly due to this part being marginally easier with the precursor reference.
+      - ~~Begin construction on the AWS CDK deployment script post Docker Container assembly due to this part being marginally easier with the precursor reference.~~
-      - Have our script automatically deploy a ECS container/instance
+      - ~~Have our script automatically deploy a ECS container/instance~~